owncast/owncast.github.io/docs/broadcasting/index.md

 description: >-
   How you configure your broadcasting software can impact the quality and performance of your stream
-sidebar_position: 100
+sidebar_position: 1
-sidebar_label: Set up broadcasting software
+sidebar_label: Overview of broadcasting software
 tags:
   - streaming
   - rtmp